se2p/tool-competition-av/documentation/GUIDELINES.md

 ## How To Submit ##

-Submitting a tool to this competition entails requires you to share your code with us, so the easiest way is to forking the master branch of this repo and send us a pull request with your code in it.
-Alternatively, you can send the address of a repo where we can download the code or a "tar-ball" with your code in it.
+Submitting a tool to this competition requires participants to share their code with us.
+So, the easiest way is to fork the master branch of this repo and send us a pull request with your code in it.
+Alternatively, you can send the URL of a repo where we can download the code or even a "tar-ball" with your code in it.

 We will come back to you if we need support to install and run your code.